-- 21. Defendant Gardendale is located in Jefferson County, Alabama, north of Birmingham, Alabama.
-It has a population of approximately 14,000 residents. - 22.
-The Municipal Court is authorized to hear cases involving city ordinance violations, including traffic tickets and misdemeanors, which occur within the city's police jurisdiction. - 23.
-The Municipal Court holds court the first and third Friday of each month, with a morning session and an afternoon session. - 24.
+- 22. Defendant Gardendale is located in Jefferson County, Alabama, north of Birmingham, Alabama.
+It has a population of approximately 14,000 residents. - 23.
+The Municipal Court is authorized to hear cases involving city ordinance violations, including traffic tickets and misdemeanors, which occur within the city's police jurisdiction.

+- 24. The Municipal Court holds court the first and third Friday of each month, with a morning session and an afternoon session. - 25.
 The Municipal Court handles thousands of cases per year.
-In 2016 alone, the Municipal Court presided over 3,454 filed cases.4 - 25.
-The City selects the judge of the Municipal Court and sets the judge's salary. - 26.
-The Municipal Court is staffed by one part-time judge, Defendant Municipal Judge Gomany. - 27.
-Defendant Gomany also operates a private law practice representing clients in criminal and personal injury matters.
+In 2016 alone, the Municipal Court presided over 3,454 filed cases.4 - 26.
+The City selects the judge of the Municipal Court and sets the judge's salary. - 27.
+The Municipal Court is staffed by one part-time judge, Defendant Municipal Judge Gomany. - 28.
+Defendant Gomany also operates a private law practice representing clients in criminal and personal injury matters. - 29.
+Defendant Gomany was appointed and confirmed by the Gardendale City Council in December 2016 to his current judgeship.5 He previously served as Municipal Court judge from approximately 2005 to 2008.